Fire Emblem Heroes: Gameplay

 In March 2017, the game added "skill inheritance", which allows characters to mix skills previously reserved to other heroes: for example, a hero could gain another character's weapon or special ability.
 In November 2017, the game released "Book II", which included a new animated video, new story missions, added new mechanics, increased the power of some of the weapons and skills perceived as weak, and introduced a new set of Heroes-exclusive allies and villains.
 Heroes has continued to release new content and new characters.
-By December 2017, the game included more than 200 unique heroes; in August 2021, the game has more than 600 characters.
+By December 2017, the game included more than 200 unique heroes; by August 2021, the game had more than 600 characters.

 Plot

 The main conflict in Fire Emblem Heroes is a war between the nations of Askr and Embla.
 The protagonist, also known as the summoner, whose name can be chosen by the player, aids the Kingdom of Askr and its Order of Heroes, whose members include its Commander Anna, Prince Alfonse, and Princess Sharena.
 Embla is led by Princess Veronica and Prince Bruno; Veronica is featured on the original app icon and prominently in the title artwork.
 Both sides use summoned heroes from other worlds, with the other worlds being the settings of other Fire Emblem games.
 In the Book II expansion, released from November 2017–September 2018, two new nations are introduced: the Kingdom of Nifl and its Princess Fjorm, who ally with Askr, and the Kingdom of Múspell and its King Surtr, Princess Laevatein, and strategist Loki, who ally with Embla.
 In the Book III expansion, released from December 2018–November 2019, both Askr and Embla come under invasion from the forces of Hel, the realm of the dead.
 The protagonist gains an ally in Eir, who is Hel's daughter.
-In Book IV, Askr faces the forces of Dökkálfheimr, a realm inhabited by evil fairy-like creatures of nightmares.
-In Book V, Askr battles the forces of Niðavellir, a country whose inhabitants have merged magic and technology.
-In Book VI, the previously defused conflict between Askr and Embla is reignited by Embla's eponymous patron deity.
+In Book IV (2019–2020), Askr faces the forces of Dökkálfheimr, a realm inhabited by evil fairy-like creatures of nightmares.
+In Book V (2020–2021), Askr battles the forces of Niðavellir, a country whose inhabitants have merged magic and technology.
+In Book VI (2021–2022), the previously defused conflict between Askr and Embla is reignited by Embla's eponymous patron deity.
+In Book VII (2022–2023), Askr is invaded by Gullveig, an extratemporal being, and the heroes travel through time to stop her.
+In Book VIII (2023–2024), Askr and Embla struggle to protect their newfound peace from hostile attacks by a group called the Healing Hands, who inhabit Yggdrasil, the world tree that connects the realms.
+In Book IX (2024–2025), the gods of Ásgarðr accuse Askr of plotting to take control of the Nine Realms and invade.